ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--ipcs-chain-ids` (string)

-Comma separated list of chain ids to connect to (e.g.
+Comma separated list of chain ids to connect to (for example `11111111111111111111111111111111LpoYY,4R5p2RXDGLqaifZE4hHWH9owe34pfoBULn1DrQTWivjg8o4aH`).
-`11111111111111111111111111111111LpoYY,4R5p2RXDGLqaifZE4hHWH9owe34pfoBULn1DrQTWivjg8o4aH`).
 There is no default value.